JohnHapke/42_get_next_line/README.md

 ## Explanation of Behavior
 The get_next_line function is designed to read a single line at a time from a specified file descriptor `fd`.
 Each call to the function retrieves the next line from the file or input stream, returning it as a dynamically allocated string without the trailing newline character `\n`.

-If the end of the file is reached or an error occurs, the function returns NULL.
+If the end of the file is reached or an error occurs, the function returns `NULL`.
 To handle lines that span multiple reads, the function uses a static variable to retain any leftover characters from the previous call, ensuring seamless continuation.

 ## Buffer Size
 The buffer size determines how many bytes are read at a time from the file descriptor.
 By default, the buffer size is set to 42.
 However, you can customize it by defining your own buffer size during compilation.
 Use the `-D BUFFER_SIZE=n flag` (where n is your desired size) when compiling the function.